DrZhenhuaYu/DrZhenhuaYu/_pages/opportunities.md

 Visiting Opportunities
 ----

 I am open to hosting visiting PhD students.
-If you are interested in joining my group as a visiting PhD student, **<span style="color: red;">please ask your current supervisor to send me a recommendation email directly.
-Applications without a recommendation from your supervisor will not be considered. </span>**
+If you are interested in joining my group as a visiting PhD student,  please email me your CV (**Please DO NOT send me a very long email!**).

-The fees for visiting students are as following:

-- 0-3 Months: £0
-- 3-6 Months: £550
-- 6-12 Months:  £1,150
-- 12-24 Months:   £2,300

 More details about the fees can be found [here](https://www.exeter.ac.uk/students/finance/studentfees/otherfees/).